zhiroul2/finalproject/feedback/final_project_feedback.md

 #### Note :
--  A crossed through requirement indicates that that particular requirement was fulfilled.(100%)
+-  A requirement with a checkmark indicates that that particular requirement was fulfilled.(100%)